-Ring NHS 111 when the surgery is closed or when health advice is needed 24/7Learn more »
+Ring 111 when the surgery is closed or when health advice is needed 24/7Learn more »

-How to recognise a medical emergency and what to do to save livesLearn more »
+How to recognise a medical emergency and what you can do to save livesLearn more »

-Information and links for Online consultations, Systm Online and moreLearn more »
+Information & links for Online consultations, Systm Online & moreLearn more »

 This leaflet is for patients with suspected coronavirus who have not been admitted to hospital and will be isolating at home.

 The way people access their GP practice has changed to ensure patients get the best possible care safely and quickly.
 We only want people to attend the practice when they need to, in order to keep patients and staff safe from coronavirus.

 We would like to remind that we are still in the middle of the pandemic and the risk of catching Corona and any other virus is still imminent, therefore stay alert at all times.

 You may be now have been familiar with the different ways we have been consulting you and solving your health problems since the beginning of the pandemic.
 These were by the help of phone calls, e-consult, text messages or by videoconference and emails and face to face consultations wherever necessary.

 We will continue with this form of telemedicine and will be the norm as many surgeries have adapted across the country.
 You will be asked sometimes to send some photos to our secure email address or as an attachment response to sms message for assessment prior to telephone call.